 The Learning Center offers a range of resources available to all students:

 - Extensive study groups and workshop programs

 - Individual tutoring

-Students with all kinds of academic records may make use of CETL programs.
-CETL works with strong students who wish to become better, with students who have not yet tapped into the strategies needed to succeed in college, and everyone in between.
+Students with all kinds of academic records may make use of Learning Center programs.
+The Learning Center works with strong students who wish to become better, with students who have not yet tapped into the strategies needed to succeed in college, and everyone in between.

 General Advice for Students Needing Math Help

 Students who are having difficulties should seek help immediately because each lecture is based on previous work.
 Students are encouraged toattend their instructor's or TA's office hours.
 Working with classmates can also be helpful.

 - Always go to class and take good notes